Active Projects

 Food safety practices and policies at national and regional levels have a strong impact on food security, trade opportunities, and human development.
 Each country is a unique environment in terms of food safety policy, food safety awareness, pathogens affecting value chains, and research capacity for managing food safety risks.
 Analyses of food safety systems and past investments on food safety is a foundation for countries to identify weaknesses, address gaps, select policies and practices that can be scaled up, and assess progress over time.

-This project, led by Delia Grace Randolph and Florence Mutua of the International Livestock Research Institute, is conducting a situational analysis and review of investments in food safety in five East Africa Community (EAC) member countries.
-This analysis documents existing policy and regulatory frameworks, available data on major foodborne diseases associated with livestock, fruits, and vegetables, and current stakeholder awareness of food safety in these food industry sectors.
+This project, led by Delia Grace Randolph and Florence Mutua of the International Livestock Research Institute, conducted a situational analysis and review of investments in food safety in five East Africa Community (EAC) member countries.
+This analysis documented existing policy and regulatory frameworks, available data on major foodborne diseases associated with livestock, fruits, and vegetables, and current stakeholder awareness of food safety in these food industry sectors.

 University of Rwanda-Nyagatare Campus